mosscoder/mpg_ecology_tools/README.md

 environmental cluster overlay and grid point monitoring network locations are on by default.
-Transparency of the cluster overlay may be adjusted with the transparency slider in the upper right and both points and overlay may both be toggled on and off in the layers controls, also found in the upper right.
+Transparency of the cluster overlay may be adjusted with the transparency slider in the upper right and both points and overlay may be toggled on and off in the layers controls, also found in the upper right.

 ## Visualize cluster extent